 Just because a set of windshield wiper blades cost more, that doesn’t mean they are high quality.
 In general though, a more expensive blade will have certain features that help them last longer.

-Most blades will fall between $8 and $20 dollars.
-Even at $20 they are not an expensive part to replace and the benefits of having a good quality blade is well worth the cost, especially when you are driving in rain or snow.
+They are not an expensive part to replace and the benefits of having a good quality blade is well worth the cost, especially when you are driving in rain or snow.

 Considerations before Purchasing